Packaging Features That Are Important to Consumers

 3. Roll out Seasonal Designs

-If you’re interested in redesigning your product’s packaging, use seasonal cycles as a way to test which adjustments are most effective.
+If you’re interested in redesigning your product’s packaging, use seasonal cycles to test which adjustments are most effective.
 For years, iconic brands like Coca-Cola, Starbucks and Hershey’s have taken advantage of the calendar to roll out different seasonal packaging designs.

 Consumers respond favorably to holiday-themed packaging.
-Whether it’s Valentine’s Day, Halloween, Christmas or any other occasion, your brand can introduce a new packaging feature that incorporates strategic seasonal marketing.
+Whether it’s Valentine’s Day, Halloween or Christmas, your brand can introduce a new packaging feature that incorporates strategic seasonal marketing.
 Depending on the response to your seasonal launch, you can determine whether to maintain that feature permanently or employ it again in the future.

 4. Invest in a Professional Designer